-Given the circumstances that the subject neighborhood receives sufficient rainfall, a water variance would be consistent with the general purpose of the zoning district and the intents and purposes of the Zoning Code, Subdivision Code and the Hawai'i County General Plan.
-Furthermore, it is felt that this water variance will not be materially detrimental to the public's welfare and will not cause substantial adverse impact to the area's character and to adjoining properties.
+Therefore, given the circumstances cited by the applicant, the request for a variance from the water supply and roadway requirements of the Subdivision Code, at this time, would be consistent with the general purpose of the zoning district and the intents and purposes of the Zoning Code, Subdivision Code and the County General Plan.
+Furthermore, it is felt that this variance will not be materially detrimental to the public's welfare and will not cause substantial adverse impact to the area's character and to adjoining properties.

-VARIANCE DECISION - CONDITIONS
+DETERMINATION-VARIANCE CONDITIONS

-VAR-12-000051 to allow a proposed 3-lot subdivision of the subject property without providing a dedicable water system meeting DWS standards to the proposed lots is approved subject to the following variance conditions:
+The variance requested is to permit the proposed 4-lot subdivision of the subject TMK property without providing a dedicable water system meeting DWS standards and to allow the proposed privately-owned alternative roadway improvements within right-of-ways designated on the plat map, is hereby approved subject to the following variance conditions:

-- The applicant, owners, their assigns, or successors shall be responsible for complying with all stated conditions of approval. - 2.
-Water Variance.
-The owners, their assigns, or successors shall file a written agreement document with the Planning Department prior to receipt of final subdivision approval of SUB-12-001153.
-This written agreement shall contain the following deed language, being covenants, conditions, and restrictions affecting the lot(s) not serviced by a County water system and shall be duly recorded at the Bureau of Conveyances of the State of Hawai'i by the Planning Department at the cost and expense of the owners: - a.
-The owners agree and accept the fact that a County dedicable public water system is not able to service the proposed subdivision. - b.
-Should the Council adopt a Unified Impact Fees Ordinance setting forth criteria for the imposition of exactions or the assessment of impact fees, conditions included herein shall be credited towards the requirements of the Unified Impact Fees Ordinance.
+- 1. The applicant, owners, their assigns, or successors shall be responsible for complying with all stated conditions of approval. - Should the Council adopt a Unified Impact Fees Ordinance setting forth criteria for the imposition of exactions or the assessment of impact fees, conditions included herein shall be credited towards the requirements of the Unified Impact Fees Ordinance. - 3.
+The owners, their assigns, or successors shall file a written agreement document with the Planning Department within one (1) year from the issuance of tentative subdivision approval.
+This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting the lots created by the proposed subdivision which are not serviced by a County dedicable public water system and are serviced by the privately-owned alternative roadway.
+The agreement shall be duly recorded at the Bureau of Conveyances of the State of Hawai'i by the Planning Department at the cost and expense of the owners.